Are employers responsible for employees financial well being?

 Larry was about to retire and realized that he was in big trouble.
 He worked for SmithCo for 16 years and was contributing to a defined contribution pension for 10 of those 16 years.
-His first 6 years he did not contribute to the plan because it was optional and he felt he was shafted because he was not aware of his option to join the pension plan.
+In his first 6 years, he did not contribute to the plan because it was optional and he felt he was shafted because he was not aware of his option to join the pension plan.

 Larry decided to sue his employer on the basis they were partly responsible for his inability to retire.
 Although the employer had a pension plan that allowed matching there was no communication or education to the employees about their options and how to use the plan.

 This example is fictitious.
 Neither Larry or SmithCo exist.
 In Canada, there have been no lawsuits of this kind.
 The question is will there be lawsuits like this in the future and will the Larry’s of the world have a case?